 What Is A Good Liquidity Ratio?

-A liquidity ratio above 1 reflects that your available assets exceed your financial obligations, which makes it more likely you’ll be able to handle your known operational expenses.
+A liquidity ratio above 1 reflects that your available assets exceed your financial obligations.

-If your liquidity ratio is below 1, it shows you could be caught short and miss payments.
-Unless you can find emergency cash or negotiate terms, you risk seriously damaging your relationships with vendors or employees, or potentially running up further costs from penalties, fines or interest.
+You are at risk of seriously damaging your relationships with vendors or employees, or potentially running up further costs from penalties, fines or interest.

-(Related: How To Calculate And Improve Your Net Profit Margin.)
+(Related: How To Calculate And Improve Your Net Profit Margin).

 If it’s a momentary blip, that’s one thing.
 It’s quite another if your ratio is regularly below 1, because it means you literally can’t afford to stay in business.